d-morrison/IntroStatActivities/_book/03-EDA-categorical.md

 * Two-way tables

-To review these concepts see Sections 2.1 and 2.2 in the textbook.
+To review these concepts, see Sections 2.1 and 2.2 in the textbook.

 \newpage
 ## "Current" Population Survey: 1985
-The data set we will use for this activity is from the Current Population Survey in 1985.
+The data set we will use for this activity is from the Current Population Survey (CPS) in 1985.
 The CPS is a survey sponsored by the Census Bureau and the Bureau of Labor Statistics to track labor force statistics for the United States population.
-The following table summarizes the data:
+The following table describes the variables in the data set:

 \begin{center}\includegraphics[width=0.7\linewidth]{images/cps} \end{center}